-Once the storm has passed and the environment is safe, managers then assess any structural damage in the community that needs to be repaired.
-In this process, managers will have a list of maintenance vendors and their licenses/certifications handy to ensure they are sending the correct people to repair.
+After the storm, managers then assess any structural damage in the community.
+Managers will have a list of maintenance vendors and their licenses/certifications handy to ensure they send the correct people.
 In Pilera, managers can maintain a list of vendors, their contact information, and license expirations.
-They can then create and assign work orders to their in-house maintenance team or external vendors, upload images, and set follow-up dates for quick completion.
-Additionally, if residents report any structural damages that need to be repaired, they can submit service requests which managers can then streamline to be completed.
+They can then create and assign work orders to their in-house maintenance team or external vendors.
+In the ticket, managers can attach images and set follow-up dates for quick completion.
+Additionally, residents can submit maintenance requests to management and receive automatic updates through email.

 5) Community contact management

-Providing contact information to residents to have handy before, during or after an emergency situation is critical.
+It’s important to provide residents with contact information so they can reach out before, during, or after an emergency situation.
 In Pilera, managers can provide residents with easy access to contact information for board members, managers, local law enforcement, hospitals, local shelters, and more.

-For emergency planning, a reliable technology platform can help managers be adept and handle any difficult emergency circumstance they encounter with urgency and care.
+A reliable technology platform can help managers be adept and handle any difficult emergency circumstance they encounter with urgency.
 Management companies and communities alike have benefitted by using the Pilera platform to educate homeowners and tenants of potential emergency situations, effectively convey important information to residents during and after an emergency, and bring operations back to an optimal level of performance.